What is a Balloon Payment?

 What is a balloon payment?

+So, exactly what is a balloon payment?
 When taking out one of our leases, you have the option to reduce your monthly payments in exchange for an increase in the fee you pay at the end of the agreement.
 This fee is known as a balloon.
 At the beginning of your lease, you’ll be asked if you want a balloon.
 These fees are based on the predicted value of the vehicle at the end of the agreed term, but are restricted by the vehicle’s mileage.

 You’ll find this commonly on finance lease arrangements.
 When the vehicle is sold at the end, the balloon will come out of the value the vehicle is sold for.
 Of course, the benefit of increasing your balloon is you’re paying less on your monthly fees.
 However, this could sometimes result in you being worse for wear at the end of the finance period.